 Should You Delete Old Idea Pins from Your Pinterest Account?

-Ever since their creation, bloggers and Pinterest managers have wondered if they should create Idea Pins or not.
+Ever since their roll out, bloggers and Pinterest managers have wondered if they should create Idea Pins or not.

 Now, the question now shifts to “Should I delete my old Idea Pins?”